6 Best beehiiv Alternatives in 2026

 Customer reviews

-Customers love BigMailer’s ease of use, competitive pricing, range of features, and attentive customer support.
-There are very few criticisms from customers, but a few wished the template library was larger.
+Customers love BigMailer’s ease of use, competitive pricing, feature-rich platform, and attentive customer support.
+There are very few customer complaints, but some customers wish the template library were larger.

-Here’s what one verified user has to say about using BigMailer:
+Here’s what Radu has to say about using BigMailer:

 Substack editor